Hamberthm/esp32-bt2ps2/README.md

 In case something doesn't work, you'll need to debug.

-If the blue light on the module lights up and your keyboard connects, but it doesn't work, then you'll need to enable debugging in the 'esp32-ps2dev.cpp' file using '#DEFINE \_ESP32_PS2DEV_DEBUG\_ Serial'.
+If the blue light on the module lights up and your keyboard connects, but it doesn't work, then you'll need to enable debugging in the `esp32-ps2dev.cpp` file using `#DEFINE \_ESP32_PS2DEV_DEBUG\_ Serial`.
 Check for "PS/2 command received" messages and see where it hangs, or what the BIOS doesn't like.

 # TODO
  * Test on many keyboards.